NanoscopyAI/autophagy_example/README.md

     - The channel, replicate, cellnumber and treatment describe what data this object belongs to.

 If you want to count objects per cell, you can do so by `groupby` features in R, aggregating over the columns `replicate, cellnumber, treatment, channel`.

+## FAQ

+### Different channel naming pattern

+Q: My files are ending with 0.tif and 1.tif, how do I make this work?

+A: Change the parameter to modify the pattern `--pattern "*[0,1].tif"`